galantelab/sideRETRO/docs/usage.rst

 The second step in the **sideRETRO**'s *"journey for the truth of retrocopies"* is the command ``merge-call`` or ``mc`` for short.
-The aim of this command is to take the database created by ``process-sample`` step as input and populate more tables in it, with information rised from a clustering process over the abnormal reads regions.
+The aim of this command is to take the database created by ``process-sample`` step as input and populate more tables in it, with information risen from a clustering process over the abnormal reads regions.

 Like ``process-sample``, ``merge-call`` has some mandatory options, which can be